goquery

 - A file or reader input: Creates a document from the content of the file or reader.

-This is equivalent to calling goquery.parse()
+This is equivalent to calling goquery.parse() with the same arguments.

 >>> doc := goquery("<html><body><h1>Hello World</h1></body></html>")